helena-palovska-1209/Period-Dissolution-Index/README.md

 All snippets of binary in between start and end point minimal in length are associated with the perod/interval.These serve for the period/interval indexing.

-Point-lookup query algorithm is proposed.
+Point-lookup query algorithm is proposed of logarithmis efficiency.